Duchy12/mib2-ambiente/README.md

 # mib2-ambient
-This repository documents the development of an affordable, custom adapter designed to seamlessly integrate generic aftermarket ambient lighting kits with the original Volkswagen/Audi MIB2 infotainment system.
+This repository documents the development of an adapter designed to integrate generic aftermarket ambient lighting kits with the original Volkswagen/Audi MIB2 infotainment system.

 # Why?
 I wanted something that feels OEM for my leon 1P and couldn't find anything like this